Institute-for-ReWriting-World-History/the1854project/README.md

     Knowledge; all else is ignorance.
 Any trace of duality belongs to the state of ignorance.
-As such, the vision of a god or the experience of happiness in heaven belongs to the realm of ignorance (Swami Nikhilānand, 157).
+As such, the vision of a god or the experience of happiness in heaven belongs to the realm of ignorance (Swami Nikhilānand 157).

 [^5]: <b>Indology</b> The academic study of the languages, cultures, histories,
-    and religions of the Indian subcontinent (Johnson, 147).
+    and religions of the Indian subcontinent (Johnson 147).

 [^6]: <b>Ārya(n)</b> (‘hospitable’, ‘noble’, ‘honourable’) 1.
 The
     self-designation of the people whose language (*Sanskrit) and